-- Staying too long in a non-subsidized facility, such as SL3.
-Due to the progression of the disease, the person with dementia will, at one point, qualify for a less expensive subsidized facility such as DSL3.
+- Staying too long in a non-subsidized facility.
+Due to the progression of the disease, the person with dementia will, at one point, qualify for a less expensive subsidized facility.

-- Not taking advantage of the Revenue Canada Disability Tax Credit and Family Caregiver Amount (FCA) when applicable.
+- Not taking advantage of the Revenue Canada Disability Tax Credit and Canada Caregiver Credit (CCC) when applicable.